mgjo5899/WhoAmIProject/backend/whoami_back/views/README.md

 ### Resets a user's password [PUT]

-This endpoint resets a user's password.
+(Credential in session required) This endpoint resets a user's password.
 When a user presses reset button in password reset email and his/her token is correct, then it directs the user to this endpoint.
-It checks on session for the user email so the user should have already logged in so the session contains his/her email prior to this call.

 + Request Body (application/json)